Rococo Deployment

 This is a list of languages you can currently choose from:

-- Parity's ink! for Rust
+- Polkadot's ink! for Rust

 - ask! for Assembly Script